Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors: Proofs of main results

 Next, we prove that

 Indeed, at $\nu=0$, it holds from \eqref{eq308} that

 Therefore, from \eqref{tofact} and \eqref{eq312}, it holds that

-On the other hand, observe that where \eqref{eq59b} follows from \eqref{eq259}, \eqref{eq60b} follows by using \eqref{factc}--\eqref{factxi} (see \cite[Eq.~(125)]{Guo2005a}).
+On the other hand, observe that where \eqref{eq59b} follows from \eqref{eq259}, \eqref{eq60b} follows by using \eqref{factc}--\eqref{factxi} (see \cite[Eq.~(125)]{GuoVerdu2005}).
 Hence, we have

-Hence, given $\sfX_0=x_0$, it holds from \eqref{eq60b} that which is a constant which does not depend on $\barQ_i$, where \eqref{culi} follows from the dominated convergence theorem \cite{Royden}.
-Here, we note that the conditional event $\{\bQ_0=\barQ_i\}$ only affects the distribution of $\sfX$ and $\sfX_1$, but the fact \eqref{fact281} holds for any distributions of $\sfX$ and $\sfX_1$.
+Hence, given $\sfX_0=x_0$ and $S_0=s_0$, it holds from \eqref{eq60b} that which is a constant which does not depend on $\barQ_i$, where \eqref{culi} follows from the dominated convergence theorem \cite{Royden}.
+Here, we note that the conditional event $\{\bQ_0=\barQ_i\}$ only affects the distribution of $\sfX$ and $\sfX_1$.

 Now, from Lemma \ref{repre1}, it holds that where \eqref{cub} follows from \eqref{tofact2}.